 There has been a church at Laufás since early Christianity in Iceland.
 The present church at Laufás was built in 1865 and was dedicated to the Apostle Paul in Catholicism.

-This is my last blog in the Eyjafjörður series of blog.
+This is my last travel-blog in the Eyjafjörður series of travel-blog.
 It is by all means not a complete guide to Eyjafjörður, only a few places I find very interesting to visit in this longest fjord of Iceland.